Trick-or-Treat times around Louisville

 However, it’s pretty typical that all trick or treating takes place on actual Halloween, 10/31, regardless if it lands on a school night!

-On October 31, 2022, sunset in Louisville on Halloween 2022 will be at 6:45 pm.
+On October 31, 2023, sunset in Louisville will be at 6:45 pm.
 This may affect when you want to head out to trick or treat…… especially if you have little ones.
-And, despite it being a Monday school night, most Louisvillians keep trick-or-treating to Halloween night.
+And, despite it being a Tuesday school night, most Louisvillians keep trick-or-treating to Halloween night.
 What about the weather?

 Stay up to date with the weather on WLKY.
 They will have all the information you need to have a great Halloween!
-As of 10/31, there is a forecast for possible scattered showers on Monday afternoon into the evening.
-This could put a damper on trick or treating.
-Get the ponchos and umbrellas ready because the trick or treating happens rain or shine!
+As of 10/31, there is a forecast for a clear day on Tuesday afternoon into the evening.
+But no matter what, be ready because the trick or treating happens rain or shine!

 You can also attend a trunk or treat event around town.
 Pretty much all of them are free and it’s a great alternative if you decide as a family you don’t want to trick or treat on a Monday!